dongdongbh/dongdongbh.github.io/_posts/2019-09-20-linux-tricks.md

 Ref [stackoverflow](<https://stackoverflow.com/questions/9679776/how-do-i-clear-delete-the-current-line-in-terminal>)

-## pretty view csv file in terminal
+## Pretty view csv file in terminal

 add this to .bashrc, and then just `pretty_csv xxx.csv`